 In partnership with the Southern Nevada Milkweed Project, Green Our Planet launched a Monarch Butterfly/Pollinator garden program in the CCSD in 2016.
 Because Monarch Butterfly populations have declined precipitously in the last 20 years across the U.S., scientists have discovered that by planting their native food—local milkweed—that their numbers increase.
 Green Our Planet is thus offering schools “pollinator gardens,” that are planted with native milkweed and other plants that attract beneficial pollinators.

 It is important that a garden program not only have a suitable curriculum, but also that it be financially sustainable.
 Green Our Planet therefore works with the school to devise a system where via Farmers Markets, Harvest Parties, and/or grants to make sure their program becomes sustainable.
-To see a harvest party, click here.
+Watch some video of a harvest party.

 After the garden beds are put in, Green Our Planet assists schools with expanding their initial garden into an Outdoor Garden Classroom, complete with student seating, white board, etc. The goal is to make it as easy as possible for teachers to conduct classes outside.
-To take a tour of an Outdoor Garden Classroom, click here.
-To see one under construction, click here.
+Follow these links to take a tour of an Outdoor Garden Classroom or to see one under construction.

 A Title 1 school is a school where 40% or more of the students receive free or reduced price lunches, an indicator of the neighborhood’s economic level.
 To help create a level playing field for these schools, Green Our Planet assists Title 1 schools in finding a long term corporate sponsor to help with the garden program.